Why Google Isn’t Recommending Your Vancouver Wellness Clinic

 That’s it.

-This is especially important for women-led wellness businesses in Vancouver, because I know how challenging it is to be the owner, marketing manager AND practitioner of your business.
+business owners because I know how challenging it is to be the owner, marketing manager AND practitioner of your business.

 When Your Website and Google Listing Don’t Match, Trust Drops